eesteban/utils/README.md

 Utils bash scripts that I want to use usually

 - take-it: Ammend a PR commit with all the current changes and force
+- link-it: Create a link to the given fullpath